Maciej-Staniec/Nexter-Project/README.md

 # Nexter

-Nexter is a single home page website developed to learn advanced SCSS and Grid CSS technology.
+Nexter is a single home page website developed to learn advanced SCSS, CSS Grid and Flexbox technologies.
 It includes sophisticated animations and responsive design, making it a great example of modern web design techniques.
 This project was created by following the Udemy course [Advanced CSS and Sass: Flexbox, Grid, Animations and More!](https://www.udemy.com/course/advanced-css-and-sass) by [Jonas Schmedtmann](https://x.com/jonasschmedtman) .

 ## Table of Contents